Crisis over suspected Iran schoolgirl poisonings escalates - NewsBreak

 The security force crackdown on those protests has seen at least 530 people killed and 19,700 others detained, according to Human Rights Activists in Iran.

-As more attacks were reported Sunday, videos were posted on social media showing children complaining about pain in the legs, abdomen and dizziness.
-State media have mainly referred to these as “hysteric reactions.”

-Since the outbreak, no one was reported in critical condition and there have been no reports of fatalities.

-Attacks on women have happened in the past in Iran, most recently with a wave of acid attacks in 2014 around the city of Isfahan, at the time believed to have been carried out by hard-liners targeting women for how they dressed.
+Attacks on women have happened in the past in Iran, most recently with a wave of acid attacks in 2014 around Isfahan , at the time believed to have been carried out by hard-liners targeting women for how they dressed.

 Speculation in Iran's tightly controlled state media has focused on the possibility of exile groups or foreign powers being behind the poisonings.
 That was also repeatedly alleged during the recent protests without evidence.
 In recent days, Germany's foreign minister, a White House official and others have called on Iran to do more to protect schoolgirls — a concern Iran's Foreign Ministry has dismissed as “crocodile tears.”